CatLover248/DiscordSpammer/README.md

 # DiscordSpammer
-To Spam my irl classmates
+To prank Spam your friends!

-horribly coded, but thats fine, for now..